rtrevill/Back-end-API-for-Ecommerce/README.md

 ## To use the app

 1. Through the /db folder run mysql and run "source schema.sql".
 Exit MySQL.
-2. Operating from the root folder, run    "node seeds/index.js"
+2. Operating from the root folder, run "node seeds/index.js", or simply run "npm run seed"
 3. Run "npm start", or "node server.js"
+4. Use insomnia or Postman to simulate requests being sent through.
+ENJOY